ZhangZhuoSJTU/StochFuzz/docs/tips.md

 For example, if _M = 1000_, _p = 1e-4_, _N = 1e8_.
 The overhead caused by checking executions is _0.1%_ and the probability of have an undetected rewriting error is _4.5e-5_.

-The user may need to provide a suitable number. __A number between 200 and 2000 is recommended__.
+The user may need to provide a suitable number. __A number larger than 200 is recommended__.

 Note that this option is useful only when the inlined data is presented.
 To eliminate the overhead caused by checking executions, we additionally plan to set up two different fuzzing instances like what [QYSM](https://github.com/sslab-gatech/qsym) does, where one is for fuzzing and the other is for checking executions.